open-horizon/open-horizon.github.io/common-requests/custom-samples.md

 # Using custom sample services

-The Open Horizon All-in-One Management Hub deployment includes a set of default example services that demonstrate edge computing capabilities.
+The {{site.data.keyword.ieam}} All-in-One {{site.data.keyword.mgmt_hub}} deployment includes a set of default example services that demonstrate edge computing capabilities.
 You can extend this by publishing your own custom sample services during the deployment process.

 ## Overview

-The Bring Your Own (BYO) Samples feature allows you to specify additional service repositories that will be published to the Exchange during the All-in-One deployment.
+The Bring Your Own (BYO) Samples feature allows you to specify additional service repositories that are published to the Exchange during the All-in-One deployment.
 This is useful for:

 - Testing your own edge services in a development environment
 - Demonstrating custom solutions to stakeholders
-- Learning Open Horizon by working with your own code
+- Learning {{site.data.keyword.ieam}} by working with your own code
 - Developing and validating services before production deployment

 ## How it works